The Death Carts Roll

 Opening Scene: Death Arrives in Constantinople

 The spring air in Constantinople carried an unusual stillness in 542 CE.
-The normally bustling streets of the world's greatest city had grown quiet, save for the haunting sound of funeral dirges and the creaking wheels of death carts.
+The normally bustling streets of the world's greatest city had grown quiet, save for funeral dirges and the creaking wheels of death carts.
 In the crowded district near the Golden Horn, a merchant named Thomas watched in horror as his young daughter developed the telltale signs: a soaring fever followed by painful swellings in her groin and neck.
-The buboes, as they were called, grew to the size of eggs, turning a sickening purple-black.
+The buboes grew to the size of eggs, turning a sickening purple-black.

 Within the Great Palace, Emperor Justinian I received increasingly dire reports from his officials.
 The plague had first appeared in the Egyptian port of Pelusium months earlier, traveling along the empire's busy maritime trade routes.
 Now it had reached the very heart of his empire, transforming his glorious capital into a city of the dying.

-The emperor's physician, watching from behind a scented cloth held to his face, described the scenes in the city: bodies piling up faster than they could be buried, entire families being wiped out in days, and the desperate turning to both Christian prayers and ancient pagan rituals for salvation.
+The emperor's physician, watching from behind a scented cloth held to his face, described bodies piling up faster than they could be buried and entire families wiped out in days.
+The desperate turned to both Christian prayers and ancient pagan rituals for salvation.
 The sophisticated medical knowledge of the Byzantine world, inherited from Galen and Hippocrates, proved helpless against this invisible enemy.

 In the Hagia Sophia, Patriarch Menas led constant prayers while monks tended to the sick who sought sanctuary within the great church's marble halls.
-The sweet smoke of incense mingled with the acrid smell of burning bodies from the makeshift pyres that now dotted the city's outskirts.
-Even the emperor himself would not be spared – Justinian soon contracted the disease, though he would be one of the fortunate survivors.
+Sweet incense smoke mingled with the acrid smell of burning bodies from makeshift pyres dotting the city's outskirts.
+Even the emperor himself would not be spared.
+Justinian soon contracted the disease, though he would be one of the fortunate survivors.

 Historical Context: An Empire at Its Peak